yukaty/chatbot-app/README.md

-# Chatbot App with BERT
+# AI Chatbot App with BERT

-This Django-based Chatbot application utilizes the BERT model from the Transformers library to understand and respond to user queries in a conversational manner.
+This Chatbot application utilizes the BERT model to understand and respond to user queries in a conversational manner.

 ## Features